Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wedges-1/build.typ

           (false, "Finish tuning the catapult tower (Makhi, Eric, and Rory)"), )
       )

+      From observing robots from the higher level and other robots at the tournament, we recognized the power of wedges.
+Robots equipped with wedges can effectively block, push, or redirect opponents, disrupting their planned maneuvers and potentially limiting their scoring opportunities.
+    ],

+    cellx(colspan: 2)[
+      #tablex(
+        columns: 2,
+        align: center + horizon,

+        cellx(fill: gray.lighten(20%))[Aggressive Wedges], cellx(fill: gray.lighten(20%))[Passive Wedges],
+        [#image("./build/Aggressive wedges.excalidraw.svg")], [#image("./build/Passive wedges.excalidraw.svg")],

+        [Used to get under the other alliance bot and tilt them over or unbalance them], [Used to push triballs over the middle bar],
+      )
     ],

     [
       == Build Steps
       - Assembled wedges to the front of the robot